rabbit-ear/rabbit-ear-app/readme.md

 ## bug list:

+[ ] rebuild boundary doesn't work when there are two separate crease patterns.
 [ ] scale-up a crease pattern, reset zoom no longer works (fixed to old size).
 [x] viewport resize due to show/hide component does not re-scale origami simulator's html canvas.
 [ ] simulator "reset", or better "reset zoom" should also reset it's camera